awsdocs/amazon-s3-developer-guide/doc_source/uploadobjusingmpu.md

 Using multipart upload provides the following advantages:
 +  Improved throughput \- You can upload parts in parallel to improve throughput\.
 + Quick recovery from any network issues \- Smaller part size minimizes the impact of restarting a failed upload due to a network error\.
 + Pause and resume object uploads \- You can upload object parts over time\.
-Once you initiate a multipart upload there is no expiry; you must explicitly complete or abort the multipart upload\.
+Once you initiate a multipart upload there is no expiry; you must explicitly complete or stop the multipart upload\.
 + Begin an upload before you know the final object size \- You can upload an object as you are creating it\.

 **Topics**